As an Amazon Associate we may earn from qualifying purchases.

 When Should Your Child Start Using a Montessori Bed?

-There isn’t a concrete age you should start transitioning your child to a floor bed, but most followers of the Montessori method recommend making the switch between five and ten months of age, often when they start to sit up and move by themselves.
-You can move your child from your bassinet or cradle to a floor bed, or do it more gradually, putting them in a floor bed when they’re a year old.
-You can also introduce them to the floor bed by putting them on a Montessori baby mat for naps.
+The good news is that there isn’t a concrete age you should start transitioning your child to a floor bed.
+You can make the transition whenever works for your family!
+Most followers of the Montessori method avoid the use of cribs and begin the use of a floor bed when the child starts to sit up and move by themselves.
+You can move your child from your bassinet or cradle to a floor bed, or do it more gradually, putting them in a floor bed when they’re older.

-Montessori beds give your children a head start on developing self-awareness, independence, and familiarity with their surroundings.
-By switching to a Montessori bed, you’ll open a new, stimulating world for your child.
+Montessori floor beds give your children a head start on developing self-awareness, independence, and familiarity with their surroundings.
+Children are in bed for a majority of their lives and the bed can be a great "home base" for learning movement and boundaries.
+By switching to a Montessori bed, you’ll open a new, stimulating world for your child!

 The Topponcino Company sells soft, mat-like Montessori baby pillows that offer the comfort, support, and consistency that a baby needs during the first few months of life.
-Our organic Topponcinos are best used with Montessori beds and are made of finely brushed, French-cotton twill.
+Before the use of a floor bed, you can use our original or organic Topponcino to provide comfort to your newborn while holding, rocking, or passing them between people.
+The Topponcino is not a sleep product and should be used only while your baby is awake.
 Buy yours today to witness a transformation in your child’s life!